Randell (Randy) C. Roberts

 Randy holds the highest ratings from the Martindale-Hubbell and AVVO attorney rating services.
 Texas Monthly regularly lists Randy as one of its “Texas Super Lawyers,” the National Trial Lawyers lists him among its “Top 100 Trial Lawyers,” and he is listed in the Bar Register of Preeminent Lawyers.
 He is also:

 - Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization

-- Certified as a Diplomate of Trial Advocacy by the National College of Advocacy
+- Certified as a Diplomate in Trial Advocacy by the National College of Advocacy

 - Certified as a Diplomate in Legal Professional Liability by the American Board of Professional Liability Attorneys